 As I waited for my mother to remember where the garden with the red gazebo was, I noticed a group of tourists coming up the street, with big smiles and cameras raised above their heads, photographing every architectural detail and glimpses of blue sky with pure amazement.

 I nodded at them and smiled; they nodded and smiled back.

 We had shared the flight from Lisbon.

-They were surprised what a small world it was, and how one could meet the same people often.
+They were surprised at what a small world it was and how one could bump into the same people.